128technology/docs/docs/cli_stats_reference.md

 ## `show stats aggregate-session by-device-interface bandwidth-received-other-protocol-forward`

-Total bandwidth received in the forward direction for other protocols (bytes per second)
+Total bandwidth received in the forward direction for other protocols (bytes per second) (in-memory)

 #### Usage